 In August 2018, the FASB issued ASU 2018-15 which requires upfront implementation costs incurred in a cloud computing arrangement (or hosting arrangement) that is a service contract to be amortized to hosting expense over the term of the arrangement, beginning when the module or component of the hosting arrangement is ready for its intended use.
-ASU 2018-15 became effective for the Company on January 1, 2020 and will be applied prospectively.
+The Company adopted the standard as of January 1, 2020.
+The adoption of this standard did not have a significant impact on the Company's consolidated financial statements.